-One person who seems to what that means is Phillip Wilson, who beats the big fish drum or rings a gong during the sutra singing after zazen.
+One person who seems to know what that means is

+Phillip Wilson, who beats the big fish drum or rings a gong during the sutra singing after zazen.
 He is an advanced student and has spent about a year in Japanese monasteries.

-Ten years ago, he tells me, he got a B.A. degree in medieval history from Stanford, and thought of teaching.
+Ten years ago, he tells me, be got a B.A. degree in medieval history from Stanford, and thought of teaching.
 "But I looked over the whole system, the way everything was being done, and I decided I couldn't do it that way.
-So I just cut myself loose and let myself wander until something happened to put me in the direction that
+So I just cut myself loose and let myself wander until something happened to put me in the direction that was right."

-. was right."

 About seven years ago, Phillip went to a lecture by Roshi and felt he was very quiet.
 "No one could understand his language, his images didn't follow a train of thought I was used to.
 At that time, I could tell how someone's mind was by the obvious - how they dressed, combed their hair, picked up an object and put it down, by a certain quality or feeling.
 But he had an unusual condition in his mind and when I tried to follow it, it would become invisible.
+So I said, all right, I accept the challenge.

-So 1 and I thought, how can he do it?
+"So I went to the Zen Center every day for a year, and I thought, how can he do it?
 I was going batty trying to get up at 5:45 every morning, while he was getting up at 5:45 and then working all day and doing meditation every evening and staying up till 10 or 11 with conferences.
-After one year I got so I could do my morning zazen. decent amount of work during the day and my evening zazen, and then I'd go out and have a beer or play around but he was still working and still more committed to life.
+After one year I got so I could do my morning zazen, a decent amount of work during the day and my evening zazen, and then I'd go out and have a beer or play around but he was still working and still more committed to life.

 "I was a very bad student," he continues.
 "Now I listen to people differently.
-I see that they're expressing their nature or their confusion with it, or their understanding of it, or they're trying to complete themselves.
+I see that they're expressing their nature or their confusion with it, or their understanding of it, or they're trying to complete the mselves.
 I like people I used to avoid-like greedy, grasping businessmen or politicians.
 They show an unusual vitality.
-I see how they're struggling with their life, I don't feel separate now from anyone.'
+I see how they're struggling with their life.
+I don't feel separate now from anyone."

 Zen Buddhism has no doctrine or creed.
-It is a mind-body discipline, a path toward the awakening to a truth that cannot be taught, explained/ContinuedonPage 16
+It is a mind-body discipline, a path toward the awakening to a truth that cannot be taught, explained / Continued on Page 16

-Face Test '69 color tv at your nearest Philco-Ford dealer's
+Face Test '69 color tv at your nearest Philco-Ford dealer's CALIFORNIA